marcosD67/HackerEarth/MayEasy/README.txt

-Note: There is an Easy competiton every month, typically on the first week!
+Note: There is an Easy competition every month, typically on the first week!
 It is the most beginner friendly competition available on HackerEath, so please join!
 It's a good chance to improve your logic and skills.

 This May Edition of the Easy competitons, I managed to achieve my best position in a HackerEarth competition ever!